mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 ### Stacked Wall Structure

-{% include ltr/warning_note.html note='Currently there is no support in Revit API to access *Stacked Wall* structure data.
-However you can use the Stack Wall instance analysis components to extract the partial height *Basic Wall* instances and analyze their structure layers individually' %}
+{% include ltr/warning_note.html image='/static/images/guides/revit-walls10a.png' note='Currently there is no support in Revit API to access *Stacked Wall* structure data.
+However you can use the *Analyse Stacked Wall* component to extract the embedded *Basic Wall* instances and analyze their structure layers individually' %}

 ## Analyzing Walls